ga-wdi-lessons/jquery-selectors-events/readme.md

 They are the exact same code.
 One has been "minified".

 - Why would you minify code?
+- True or false: If you get an error in your code, you should go look for the cause in the jQuery source code and fix it there.

 ## What can you do with jQuery?